 Choosing a backpack based on features

-- Streamlined Design - these backpacks were designed to be lightweight.
+These backpacks were designed to be lightweight.
 They all have a simple design with little in the name of features and have one main compartment.
 The Versalite Series and Ridge Line Pack don't have an internal frame, having a simple foam pad instead.
 These packs are for the most part more suited for Light & Fast pursuits.
-The Alpine and Expedition packs are much more suited for carrying heavier loads.
+The Alpine Packs are much more suited for carrying heavier loads.

-- Weather Resistance - these packs were designed to help keep your gear dry.
+These packs were designed to help keep your gear dry.
 These packs feature the Roll-Up Closure system to shut water out.
-The Storm Packs are made with a material that prevents the ingress of water, while the Altiplano Packs use an inner dry bag, the Aqua Barrier Sack.
+The Storm Packs are made with a material that prevents the ingress of water, while the Alpine Light Packs use an inner dry bag, the Aqua Barrier Sack.
 Although these packs have an incredibly high level of water resistance, that doesn't mean they are waterproof.
 Rain they can handle but full submersion is not advised.

 Choosing a backpack based on volume